Challenges for Reinforcement Learning in Quantum Circuit Design: Evaluation

 \section{Evaluation}

-To provide a proof-of-concept for the proposed \textit{Quantum Circuit Designer} environment, we first look at three elementary challenges: Constructing the Hadamard operation and preparing the Bell state and the 3-qubit GHZ state.
-As introduced earlier, the Hadamard operator is an integral component to QC -- putting a qubit into superposition -- and therefore included in most elementary gate sets.
-As we focus on a choice of parameterized gates, it is however precluded from our action space.
-Playing a central role in most quantum algorithms however, it is crucial for the RL algorithm to reconstruct it.
+In the following, we aim to demonstrate the challenges of current RL approaches inherent in QCD.
+First, we look at two elementary objectives: Constructing the Hadamard operation and preparing the 3-qubit GHZ state.
+As introduced earlier, the Hadamard operator is an integral component for exploiting superposition in QC and is, therefore, included in most elementary gate sets.
+However, as we focus on the choice of parameterized gates, it is precluded from our action space.
+Playing a central role in most quantum algorithms nevertheless, it is crucial for RL to reconstruct it.
 Reconstruction is possible via $H = P(\pi/2) RX(\pi/2) P(\pi/2)$.
-Connecting the Hadamard state to another or multiple qubits via one or multiple CNOTs yields the Bell- and GHZ-states respectively.
-Booth states likewise play a vital role in QC algorithms, expressing maximum entanglement of the involved qubits.
+Connecting the Hadamard state to another or multiple qubits via one or multiple CNOTs yields the Bell and GHZ states, respectively.
+Both states likewise play a vital role in QC algorithms, expressing maximum entanglement of the involved qubits.
+Given their close resemblance, please refer to the Appendix for further results for preparing the Bell state.